maxx1128/snappy-personal-site/_posts/2018-11-05-you-can-be-a-casual-blogger.md

 Every time I tried a blogging schedule, I failed.
 Even "I will schedule 5 tweets a day" fell apart in less than a week.

 I blamed my lack of commitment for a while.
 Then I realized I just don't have enough good ideas to justify that much writing.
 Some weeks I'm too busy with other commitments.
-Other I just want to focus on learning skills or reading cruise ship murder mysteries.
+On others I just want to learn skills or read cruise ship murder mysteries.
 Lately I've had weeks where I want to play Puyo Puyo Tetris until I've crushed Ess because I WILL NOT LOSE TO HER AT TETRIS AGAIN!

 _Ahem,_ more importantly, **I've found when I force my writing, I can't stand by it.
 It can be better to write when you feel good inspiration strike naturally.** My routine's gone better when I'm living my life and being curious until a good idea hits me.
 I scrawl my thoughts in a notebook (digital or paper) so they don't fade away.
 Then I fine-tune them when I have the time, and I have a post.
 It can be days, or weeks, until this happens again.
 But that's okay, because posting on that natural schedule may help you (and others) like your writing more.